giancambo/benperk.github.io/azure/training/azure-functions-blob-storage.md

 # Azure Functions – Blob Storage

 The labs contained in this article show how to create, configure, code and monitor an Azure Function with a Blob Trigger.
-There is a detailed document here “Azure Blob storage bindings for Azure Functions” which discusses the Blob storage trigger in detail so I will not readdress that content.
+There is a detailed document [here][LINK1] “Azure Blob storage bindings for Azure Functions” which discusses the Blob storage trigger in detail so I will not readdress that content.

-I have written an AzureFunctionConsumer program which I host on GitHub here.
-You can use this code to consume the Azure Functions discussed in this series of articles.
+I have written an AzureFunctionConsumer program which I host on GitHub [here][LINK2].
+You can use this code to consume the Azure Functions discussed in [this][LINK3] series of articles.

-When you want an Azure Function to execute when a blob is added to a specified storage container use this trigger type which is discussed in this lab.  (use this binding type for small working sets that are not time critical)   Here are some articles which I wrote about WebJobs/Blob storage:
+When you want an Azure Function to execute when a blob is added to a specified storage container use [this][LINK4] trigger type which is discussed in this lab.  (use this binding type for small working sets that are not time critical)   Here are some articles which I wrote about WebJobs/Blob storage:

-+ How (I) back up my Azure Blob Storage container
++ [How (I) back up my Azure Blob Storage container][LINK5]
-+ How to map an Azure App Service Web App virtual directory to Azure Storage Container
++ [How to map an Azure App Service Web App virtual directory to Azure Storage Container][LINK6]
-+ Upload an image to an Azure Blob container using the Gadgeteer
++ [Upload an image to an Azure Blob container using the Gadgeteer][LINK7]
-+ System.Diagnostics.Trace Application Logging Log Stream on Azure App Service Function App
++ [System.Diagnostics.Trace Application Logging Log Stream on Azure App Service Function App][LINK8]
-+ How to store and access your IIS Logs on Microsoft Azure App Service
++ [How to store and access your IIS Logs on Microsoft Azure App Service][LINK9]
-+ How to Backup/Restore an Azure App Service using Azure PowerShell
++ [How to Backup/Restore an Azure App Service using Azure PowerShell][LINK10]

 ## Create a Storage Account